ashokvytla/fire/docs/UserInterface.md

 # Fire User Interface

-The User Interface would broadly suppor the following:
+The User Interface would broadly support the following:

 * Creation of workflows with a drag and drop interface.
 Node palettes are on the LHS.
 * Editing of the nodes parameters through a dialog box.